 The potential of the BPRs can be fully exploited when combined with nTSVs, high-aspect-ratio vias processed in the thinned wafer’s backside.
 Together, they allow for delivering the power from the wafer’s backside to the active devices in the front-end in the most efficient way, i.e., with the largest gains in terms of IR drop reduction.

-Quantifying the promises
+Quantifying the promises of backside power delivery

 At the 2019 IEDM conference, these promises have been quantified by imec research in collaboration with Arm .
 Arm ran a simulation on one of their central processing units (CPUs) engineered with advanced design rules.
 They compared three ways to deliver the power: conventional frontside power delivery, frontside power delivery in combination with BPRs, and backside power delivery with nTSVs landing on BPRs.
 In terms of power delivery efficiency, the latter was the clear winner.
 On-chip power heat maps showed that BPRs with frontside power delivery could reduce the IR drop by ~1.7x compared to traditional frontside power delivery.
 But BPRs with backside power delivery did even better: they substantially reduced the IR drop by 7x.